Livermore in Alameda County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Carnegie Libraries series list.
 A significant historical year for this entry is 1911.

 Location.
 37° 40.784′ N, 121° 46.117′ W. Marker is in Livermore, California, in Alameda County.
-Marker can be reached from Third Street near J Street.
+It can be reached from Third Street near J Street.
 Touch for map.
 Marker is at or near this postal address: 2155 Third Street, Livermore CA 94550, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mills Square Flag Pole (within shouting distance of this marker); Frank S. Fennon House (about 300 feet away, measured in a direct line); First Presbyterian Church Memorial Chapel (about 400 feet away); D. F. Bernal Building (about 400 feet away); Raboli Winery (about 500 feet away); Raboli Cottage (about 500 feet away); Taylor/Twohey House (about 500 feet away); David D. Emmenger House (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Mills Square Flag Pole (within shouting distance of this marker); Frank S. Fennon House (about 300 feet away, measured in a direct line); First Presbyterian Church Memorial Chapel (about 400 feet away); D. F. Bernal Building (about 400 feet away); Raboli Winery (about 500 feet away); Raboli Cottage (about 500 feet away); Taylor/Twohey House (about 500 feet away); David D. Emmenger House (about 500 feet away).
 Touch for a list and map of all markers in Livermore.

 More about this marker.
 The marker is located at the base of the column to the left of the front entrance.

-Photographed By Andrew Ruppenstein, April 5, 2009
+Photographed by Andrew Ruppenstein, April 5, 2009

 3. Carnegie Library (Constructed 1911)